banasrini/Pi-eon/README.md

 #### What you will need

-1. The DHT22 sensor
+1.The DHT22 sensor

 ![image](images/dht22.png)
-2. 3 jumper wires
+2.3 jumper wires
-3. Breadboard
+3.Breadboard
-4. 4.7kΩ (or 10kΩ) resistor
+4.4.7kΩ (or 10kΩ) resistor
-5. Raspberry Pi 2 loaded with the Raspbian OS.
+5.Raspberry Pi 2 loaded with the Raspbian OS.

 Set up the circuit according to the following figure: